mate-ogarcia/2025_Ease_fork/README.md

     - Create all the buckets you need, making sure that the names of the buckets you've just created match those of your `.env.development`.
     - Create your index on your bucket products

   #### Note:

-    Make sur all your variables in your `.env.development` match those in your couchbase database, including the bucket's name and index's name.
+  - Make sur all your variables in your `.env.development` match those in your couchbase database, including the bucket's name and index's name.
+  - For development mode, the `DB_HOST` of the `.env` must be the IP of the machine hosting couchbase (if you're local then you must put your IP).
+  - /!\ If you can't connect to the database, check that you don't have a VPN.
+CouchBase prevents connection if you have one, so use a private connection such as your connection share or a personal Wifi.

 ## Starting the Project